simon-feamzy/json-chatbot/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

-This project contains the library json-chatbot.
-This library allow to display chat and interact with user with button or input text.
-All response are send to parent component.

-The chat bubble can contain a loader svg.
-This svg est load by the registry with the name 'ellipsis'.

-data are loaded from json file.
-TODO
+This project contains the library [json-chatbot](./projects/json-chatbot/README.md).

 ## Development server